 The number of rail passengers has been increasing steadily for years - including in local and regional transport.
 For ÖBB, this means that capacities need to be increased and the growing demands of passengers must be met,

 making ongoing investments and regular upgrades to the vehicle fleet key prerequisites.
 This is precisely why the ÖBB fleet is currently being expanded to include new, modern and competitive commuter trains.

-Reaching our destination together - one step at a time
+Reaching our destination together

 ÖBB is the first railway company ever to use the TALENT3, making it the European leader in technology and quality.
 A competent ÖBB project team with representatives from all strategically important business sectors, with many years of experience and considerable expertise in local and regional transport is responsible for the implementation of this challenging project at ÖBB.